sanderwood/melodyt5/README.md

 To perform inference tasks using MelodyT5, follow these steps:

-1. **Create Random Weights**
-   - Run `random_model.py` to generate random weights for initializing the model.

-2. **Prepare Your Prompt**
+1. **Prepare Your Prompt**
    - Edit `prompt.txt` to specify the task and input for the model.
 Each line in `prompt.txt` should contain a single prompt.

-3. **Execute Inference**
+2. **Execute Inference**
    - Run the following command to execute the inference script:
      ```bash
      python inference.py -num_tunes 3 -max_patch 128 -top_p 0.8 -top_k 8 -temperature 2.6 -seed <seed_value> -show_control_code True
      ```
      Replace `<seed_value>` with your chosen seed value or leave it as `None` for a random seed.
-   - The script will generate melodies based on the prompts specified in `prompt.txt` using the configured parameters.
+   - The script will generate melodies based on the prompts specified in `prompt.txt` using the configured parameters and save the results in the `output_tunes` folder.

 ## How to Use

 Follow these steps to effectively utilize MelodyT5 for symbolic music processing:

-1. Prepare Your Data

-   Ensure your dataset follows the format and style of MelodyHub, which uses ABC notation for uniform representation of melodies.
-If not using MelodyHub data, adapt your dataset to match this style.

-2. Configure Your Model
+1. **Prepare XML Data**

+   Ensure your data is in single-track XML format, which can be `.xml`, `.musicxml`, or `.mxl` files.

+2. **Convert to Standard Format**

+   - Place the folder containing your XML data in the `xml2abc` directory.
+   - Navigate to the `xml2abc` directory.
+   - Run the following command to convert your XML files into standard ABC notation format:

+     ```bash
+     python batch_xml2abc.py path_to_xml_directory
+     ```

+   - Replace `path_to_xml_directory` with the directory containing your XML files.

+3. **Design Input-Output Pairs**

+   After conversion, design input-output pairs based on your specific task requirements.
+You can refer to the data formats used in [MelodyHub](https://huggingface.co/datasets/sander-wood/melodyhub) for guidance.

+4. **Configure Your Model**

-   Adjust model hyperparameters, training parameters, and file paths in the config.py file.
+   Adjust model hyperparameters, training parameters, and file paths in the `config.py` file as you see fit.

-3. Create Random Weights

-   If `SHARE_WEIGHTS = True` in `config.py`, run `random_model.py` to generate random weights for initializing the model with shared weights.

-4. Train the Model
+5. **Train the Model**

-   Run the train.py script to train MelodyT5.
+   Run the `train.py` script to train MelodyT5.
 Use the following command, adjusting for your specific setup:

    ```
    python -m torch.distributed.launch --nproc_per_node=8 --use_env train.py
    ```
-   This command utilizes distributed training across multiple GPUs (modify --nproc_per_node as needed).
+   This command utilizes distributed training across multiple GPUs (modify `--nproc_per_node` as needed).

-5. Run Inference
+6. **Run Inference**

    To perform inference tasks such as melody generation or harmonization, execute `inference.py`.
 The script reads prompts from `prompt.txt` to specify the task and input for the model.
 Customize prompts in `prompt.txt` to define different tasks and inputs for MelodyT5.
 Refer to the examples below for guidance on setting up prompts.

-   Ensure the encoder input is complete, while the output (decoder input) is optional.
+   Ensure the input (encoder input) is complete, while the output (decoder input) is optional.
 If you need the model to continue a given output, use `%%input` and `%%output` to mark the beginning of each section.
 Additionally, the output must not contain incomplete bars.
 Here is an example prompt:

    ```
    %%input